redpencilio/ember-metis/README.md

 end
 ```

-> In case you do not have data to work with and want to populate your database you can can just continue reading, otherwise you can skip the following 2 steps.
+<sup>In case you do not have data to work with and want to populate your database you can can just continue reading, otherwise you can skip the following 2 steps.</sup>

 <br>

-##### - Included [**mu-migrations-service**](https://github.com/mu-semtech/mu-migrations-service) to your docker-compose.yml file
+- Included [**mu-migrations-service**](https://github.com/mu-semtech/mu-migrations-service) to your docker-compose.yml file

 ```yaml
 /config/docker-compose.yml